Top 5 Drainage Problems in Sydney Homes

 Intense and Irregular Rainfall

-Sydney’s rainfall patterns also contribute to drainage stress.
-The city can experience intense downpours over short periods, especially during summer storms.
-These bursts often overwhelm traditional stormwater drainage systems, particularly in older suburbs where infrastructure hasn’t been upgraded to handle modern water loads.
+These bursts often overwhelm traditional systems, creating Sydney stormwater drainage problems, particularly in older suburbs where infrastructure hasn’t been upgraded to handle modern water loads.
 This leads to backups, surface flooding, and even water ingress into basements or subfloors.
 For a closer look at how the city is addressing this, see the City of Sydney’s water management initiatives.

 Aging Infrastructure and Suburban Growth